Ollie-w/gridnow/README.md

 Gridnow
 ===

 Hi.
-I'm a starter theme called gridnow.
+I'm a Wordpress theme called gridnow.
 I utilise the new CSS grid module.